IP Due Diligence in M&A: Investigating Transferability of IP Assets, Blocking Rights, Liens and Other Encumbrances

 - How should counsel address IP ownership questions that arise during due diligence?

-- How can counsel leverage information obtained during the due diligence process in deal negotiations?
+- How can counsel leverage information from the due diligence process in deal negotiations?

 Randall E. Colson